Regent Visits JAF General Command

 Date

-Al Hussein bin Abdullah II, the Regent, visited the General Command of the Jordan Armed Forces-Arab army
+HRH crown prince Hussein, the Regent, on Tuesday visited the General Command of the Jordan Armed Forces-Arab army (JAF).

-According to a royal court statement, Crown Prince Al Hussein met with Chairman of the Joint Chiefs of Staff Maj.
-Gen. Yousef Huneiti and was briefed on a number of issues related to the armed forces
+Crown Prince Hussein was received by Chairman of the Joint Chiefs of Staff Maj.
+Gen. Yousef Huneiti and a number of senior JAF officers, according to a Royal Court statement.
+His Royal Highness met with Huneiti and discussed a number of issues concerning the JAF

 Legal Disclaimer: